cybriz/flutter_todo_list/README.md

    to run the unit test.
 The result will be shown in the terminal.
 ![](screenshots/unit_test.png)

-- [Integration Test] Copy paste and enter (flutter drive --target=test_driver/app.dart) command in the terminal in order to run the integration test.
+- [Integration Test] Copy paste (flutter drive --target=test_driver/app.dart) command in the terminal and press 'enter' in order to run the integration test.

 ## Screenshots
 - Uses Codemagic CI/CD